z3y/VRCTrace/README.md

 ### How to use

-Add VRCTraceManager to a gameobject and generate buffers to create a BVH for static objects in the scene
+Add VRCTraceManager to a gameobject and press Generate Buffers to create a BVH for static objects in the scene.

 ### Example Shader